 Once you start a blog and get it up and running, the basics of keeping it going are pretty straight forward.
 You need to write blog posts, add photos and post on social media accounts.

-We know that it can be a bit intimidating at first, which is why we’ve created this post about how to start a blog for anyone who is interested in it.
+We know that it can be a bit intimidating at first, which is why we’ve created this post about how to start a travel blog for anyone who is interested in it.
 If you start a blog using that post, we will even send you our ebook: “The Absolute Best Blogging Tips: Advice On How To Make Money Online” for FREE.

 This post and the corresponding book explains (in layman’s terms), how to buy a domain, choose a design for your blog, write articles, add photos, manage social media and even how to start earning money from blogging.